Sheep Hill

 Once-upon-a-time, it was a 50-acre dairy farm known as Sunny Brook Farm.
 Art and Ella Rosenburg, and their son “young Art,” moved to the farm in 1933.
 They maintained a milking herd for more than 50 years and lived in the picturesque farmhouse just off of Cold Spring Road.
 Learn more about Sunny Brook Farm at the Interactive History of Sunny Brook Farm website.

 Today, the 19th-century farmhouse is the home base for WRL.
-It holds our offices, as well as a small lending library, meeting spaces, and a classroom.
-It is the jumping-off point for seasonal programming like Full Moon and Firefly Hikes, Kids Nature Programs, and public lectures on topics ranging from the American Chestnut to Winter Tracking to Bikepacking.
+It holds our offices, a small lending library, meeting spaces, and a classroom.
+It is the jumping-off point for seasonal programming like Full Moon and Firefly Hikes, Kids Nature Programs, and public lectures and workshops.
 You can also start your own adventures here: the classroom is stocked with binoculars, field guides, and other materials that you can use while exploring Sheep Hill.

 Sheep Hill has a variety of barns and outbuildings, all of which are still in use.
-But don’t worry: instead of horses and cows milling about, you’ll find interpretive exhibits that will enrich your visit to Sheep Hill and Williamstown.
+But don’t worry: instead of horses and cows milling about, you’ll find interpretive exhibits on rural life and natural history that will enrich your visit to Sheep Hill and Williamstown.

 The Tool Shed, Milk House, and Horse Barn feature displays about the farm’s history.
 The Nature Cabin is always open, with frog nets and other nature exploration materials.

-The stunning backdrop to all of this is Sheep Hill.
+The stunning backdrop to all of this is a “cultural meadow” on Sheep Hill.
 At one point, this steep slope was commonly grazed by sheep.
-Today, it is maintained by annual mowing.
+Today, it is maintained by biennial mowing, which provides habitat for countless insects, birds and many other creatures.
 Walking loops tour the field, and the view of Mt.
 Greylock to the east is about as good as it gets.

-The farmhouse and grounds are open year-round to the public.
+The grounds and hiking trails at Sheep Hill are open year-round to the public, free of charge.
 Picnicking, hiking, and bird watching are just some of the activities possible at Sheep Hill.
 (Sledding is a wintertime favorite!)
+The Dietze Interpretive Center is open in spring, summer, and fall on weekdays, and the Lewis Center (our office) is open year-round on weekdays.
+You are welcome to visit.

 Size: 52.5 acresLongest Walk: 1.5 miles